MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/search/azure-search.md

 The most common request to Azure Search is to execute a query.
 There are two types of query that can be submitted:

 - A *search* query searches for one or more items in all searchable fields in an index.
 Search queries are built using the simplified syntax, or the Lucene query syntax.
-For more information, see [Simple query syntax in Azure Search](https://docs.microsoft.com/en-us/rest/api/searchservice/Simple-query-syntax-in-Azure-Search/), and [Lucene query syntax in Azure Search](https://docs.microsoft.com/en-us/rest/api/searchservice/Lucene-query-syntax-in-Azure-Search/) on the Microsoft Documentation Portal.
+For more information, see [Simple query syntax in Azure Search](/rest/api/searchservice/Simple-query-syntax-in-Azure-Search/), and [Lucene query syntax in Azure Search](/rest/api/searchservice/Lucene-query-syntax-in-Azure-Search/).
 - A *filter* query evaluates a boolean expression over all filterable fields in an index.
 Filter queries are built using a subset of the OData filter language.
-For more information, see [OData Expression Syntax for Azure Search](https://docs.microsoft.com/en-us/rest/api/searchservice/OData-Expression-Syntax-for-Azure-Search/) on the Microsoft Documentation Portal.
+For more information, see [OData Expression Syntax for Azure Search](/rest/api/searchservice/OData-Expression-Syntax-for-Azure-Search/).

 Search queries and filter queries can be used separately or together.
 When used together, the filter query is applied first to the entire index, and then the search query is performed on the results of the filter query.